 Converters can be reset explicitly or implicitly.
 Explicit reset is done by calling:

 The converters are reset implicitly when the conversion functions are called with the "flush" parameter set to "TRUE" and the source is consumed.

-Not all characters can be converted between Unicode and other codepages or vice versa.
+Not all characters can be converted from Unicode to other codepages.
 In most cases, Unicode is a superset of the characters supported by any given codepage.

 The substitution character can be changed by calling the ucnv_setSubstChars() function with the desired codepage byte sequence.
 However, this has some limitations: It only allows setting a single character (although the character can consist of multiple bytes), and it may not work properly for some stateful converters (like HZ or ISO 2022 variants) when setting a multi-byte substitution character.
 (It will work for EBCDIC_STATEFUL ones.)
 Moreover, for setting a particular character, the caller needs to know the correct byte sequence for that character in the converter's codepage.
 (For example, a space [U+0020] is encoded as 0x20 in ASCII-based codepages, 0x40 in EBCDIC-based ones, 0x00 0x20 or 0x20 0x00 in UTF-16 depending on the stream's endianness, etc.)

 The ucnv_setSubstString() function (new in ICU 3.6) lifts these limitations.
 It takes a Unicode string and verifies that it can be converted to the codepage without error and that it is not too long (32 bytes as of ICU 3.6).
 The string can contain zero, one or more characters.
 An empty string has the effect of using the skip callback.
 See the Error Callbacks below.
 Stateful converters are fully supported.
 The same Unicode string will give equivalent results with all converters that support its conversion.